Dependent upon Ordinary Means of Grace

 Elements in the worship service include prayer, testimonies of God's grace, responsive readings, music and singing, corporate and individual confession, offering, preaching of God’s Word and weekly participation in the Lord’s Supper.

-Sermon on this Core Value: Worship
+Sermon on WORSHIP: Worship

 Eagerly Making Disciples of Christ